hCaptcha/hcaptcha-android-sdk/README.md

 ## FAQ

-> How can I obtain captcha token in a non-UI thread?
+> Can I get a token in a non-UI thread?

-There is no possibility to obtain tokens from the non-UI thread.

-The reason is the SDK depends on WebView which is a UI component and it cannot be instantiated in the non-UI thread.
-So SDK has to request an `Activity` instance for this anyway.
+No: the SDK depends on WebView, which is a UI component and cannot be instantiated in a non-UI thread.

-Possible workaround: the SDK provides a completely “silent” (invisible to the end-user) token obtain mechanism with `hideDialog=true` config + “passive” site key.
-But it still has to be called from UI Thread
+However, the SDK provides a completely silent (invisible to the end-user) mechanism with `hideDialog=true` config + "passive" site key (this is an Enterprise feature).
+But note that the token request still has to be called from the UI thread.

 ## For maintainers